Unique Places to Stay on California’s Central Coast

 If you’ve come to California’s Central Coast for the beach, book a room at Embassy Suites by Hilton Mandalay Beach Resort in Oxnard.
 The only all-suite hotel in Southern California to sit directly on the beach, this AAA-Diamond property features two-room suites with magnificent ocean views.
 Whether you’re in your suite, at the spa or the pool, or enjoying dinner at the resort’s signature Coastal Grill, you won’t be far from the golden sand beach and rolling waves.

 There’s no shortage of whimsy at San Luis Obispo’s Madonna Inn, and that’s precisely why it attracts visitors from around the world.
 Each unique room transports guests to a different world: Do you prefer a stay in the jungle, a mountain cabin, or perhaps in luxe caveman digs?
 Surrounded by 1,000 acres of rolling hills, you’ll find resort-style amenities and even horseback riding at this iconic Central Coast resort.

-SAN LUIS OBISPO REGION: Arroyo Grande, Atascadero, Cambria, Cayucos, City of San Luis Obispo, Highway One Discovery Route, Morro Bay, Paso Robles, Pismo Beach, San Luis Obispo County, San Simeon, Town of Harmony
+SAN LUIS OBISPO REGION: San Luis Obispo County, Arroyo Grande, Atascadero, Cambria, Cayucos, Grover Beach, Harmony, Morro Bay, Nipomo, Paso Robles, Pismo Beach, San Simeon

 About Central Coast Tourism Council